-The government responded with its own version of the proposal which was duly rejected by the HWEN partners.
-Decades of climate denial, delay and agricultural exceptionalism had created a membership base culturally opposed to meaningful change.
-Against a backdrop of farmer protest, the government sought to secure farming support for the scheme, while HWEN partners insisted on further weakening what had already been proposed.
-Federated Farmers' President Andrew Hoggard even questioned in national media whether it was really possible to tell if climate change was real.
+The government responded with its own version of the proposal which was duly rejected by the HWEN partners.592 Decades of climate denial, delay and agricultural exceptionalism had created a membership base culturally opposed to meaningful change.593 Against a backdrop of farmer protest,594 the government sought to secure farming support for the scheme, while HWEN partners insisted on further weakening what had already been proposed.595 Federated Farmers' President Andrew Hoggard even questioned in national media whether it was really possible to tell if climate change was real.596 including a nationwide road show, HWEN eventually released its proposal for pric-

-Russel Norman of Greenpeace Aotearoa concluded that "[a]gribusiness never had any intention of agreeing to the pricing of their emissions".
-597The situation continued to unravel.
+Russel Norman of Greenpeace Aotearoa concluded that "[a]gribusiness never had any intention of agreeing to the pricing of their emissions".597The situation continued to unravel.
 Ardern stood down from office in January 2023.
-In June that year, the opposition National Party declared "He Waka Eke Noa is dead."
-598
+In June that year, the opposition National Party declared "He Waka Eke Noa is dead."598